elianamusser/exploration/doc/ErrorHandling.md

 **Logical Input Errors**
 - unreachable connections
 - the same room number repeated twice in one line
-- at least one of the given rooms must already be in the building, to connect the new room to
+- at least one of the given rooms must already be in the building, to connect the new room to **(already covered by Building::addRoom)**
 - no given starting room

 **Other Errors**